sous-chefs/nfs/README.md

 * nfs['exports']

-  - This may be replaced in the future by an LWRP to load export definitions from a data bag.
-For now, its a simple array of strings to populate in an export file.
+  - An array of strings to populate in an export file.
+Can be manipulated in recipes with the nfs_export LWRP.
-    Note: The "nfs::exports" recipe is separate from the "nfs::server" recipe.

 USAGE
 =====